HOW TO USE SOFT PLASTICS FOR BASS FISHING

 Soft plastic worms and other soft plastics are considered some of the most popular lures for Bass fishing.
 They’re simple, versatile and prove to be very irresistible to Bass.
 Soft plastic worms and other soft plastics come in many styles, sizes and colours, so it can be a bit overwhelming for amateur anglers.
 Read on for my tips to using soft plastic worms and other small soft plastics for Bass fishing.

 Soft plastic worms come in different sizes and colours.
 No two lures are exactly alike as each variant will work best in a set of specific conditions.

 When Bass fishing in clear, open water, it’s best to use smaller sized plastic worms as lures.
-Soft plastic worms that are about 3 to 4 inches are sufficient enough for the bass to spot in the water.
+Soft plastic worms that are around 20-30mm are sufficient enough for the Bass to spot in the water.
 However, when fishing in locations with a lot of cover, anglers should opt for larger sized plastic worms.
-Those about 5 inches or more will provide enough visibility even though there are a lot of weeds, grass or branches.
+Those around 50mm or more will provide enough visibility even though there are a lot of weeds, grass or branches.

 Regarding colour, natural coloured soft plastic worms are best used for clear waters, while brighter coloured soft plastic worms will be better if the water is cloudy or murky.
 Additionally, the type of soft plastic worm you use will also depend on the weather and water temperatures.
 It is best to mix it up and see what works on that day at that location.

 Aside from different sizes and colours, soft plastic worms also have different styles.
 Straight tail and wiggle worms are the most common, and they’re also considered the most versatile.
 Meanwhile, anglers opt for curly tail worms when they want to add more movement and vibration to their presentation.
 Curly tail worms are also suited for darker water with vegetation or heavy cover.